Gamma749/VeracityBlockchain/docs/date_log.md

 ## 2021/12/3
 - Added magic %ENV to swipl kernel to change important variables on the fly
 - Updated Iroha images to reflect deprecations

+## Week 3 Summary
+Put plans for node failure testing on hold, focused on implementing file hashing and storage on Iroha blockchain.
+Got jupyter notebooks running on Docker containers, and loaded SWIPL kernel.
+Added Iroha functionality to SWIPL kernel to hash magic consultation files and store hash on chain.